dotnet/linker/docs/illink-tasks.md

 # ILLink.Tasks

+## Terminology

+The capability of the SDK is called "trim".
+Trimming allows the SDK to reduce the size of the application by removing unused code and other assets.
+General name for the tool which implements this capability is "trimmer".
+MSBuild/SDK integration should use these terms (trim/trimmer).

+The current implementation of the capability is via the "ILLink" task.
+The tool which the task uses is called "ILLinker".
+Actual errors/warnings will come from the tool, so "ILLinker".

+*Note: This is similar to Compiler/csc: the capability is "compilation" and the related MSBuild/SDK integration uses "compile" as the term.
+The actual tool is csc and the errors/warnings coming from it are prefixed with CSC/CS.*

 ## Usage

 To enable ILLinker set `PublishTrimmed` property to `true` in your project and publish your app as self-contained.